yash-tatvic/amplitude-dev-center/docs/data/destinations/webengage-cohort.md

 WebEngage is a user engagement and retention platform that enables you to send personalized marketing communications across 12+ channels, including email, push notification, WhatsApp, and more.

-Powered by a robust CDP, build a holistic user profile, and track custom events and user attributes.
-Take data-driven decisions based on cohorts, funnel analysis, and more.
-The platform also lets you leverage marketing automation to orchestrate campaigns, at scale, across multiple touchpoints in a customer lifecycle.

 !!!tip

     This integration is maintained by WebEngage.
 Contact the WebEngage support team for support with this integration.